 If you love a flexible eating routine and aren’t shy about putting in a little extra effort in terms of mindfully planning meals, the flexitarian diet can be a great way to introduce more nutrient-dense, health-promoting foods to your plate.
 While more research is needed to establish how, to what extent, and for what people a flexitarian food routine may be effective, so far, science suggests it can improve your overall health, lower your risk of heart disease, and support your defenses against other types of chronic illness.

 Whatever the flexitarian diet looks like for you, if you’re considering it in the context of helping you reach your happy weight, we can help.
-To learn more about health-promoting eating habits and meeting your nutritional needs, head to our SIMPLE quiz to get started.
+To learn more about health-promoting eating habits and meeting your nutritional needs, head to our Simple quiz to get started.

 Frequently asked questions about the flexitarian diet